intersystems-community/vscode-objectscript/docs/SettingsReference.md

 nav_order: 7
 ---

+{: .warning }
-> **Note:** This documentation has been moved to the [InterSystems Documentation site](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_settings).
+This documentation has been moved to the [InterSystems Documentation site](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_settings).
 This page will be removed at a later date.

 # Settings Reference